vn32/Deep-Learning/README.md

 ### Prerequisites

 It is assumed that you are familiar to Python and its one of the most important library - Numpy.
 You need to install both of them on your system.
-It will be better if you have some knowledge of plotting graphs.
-I will soon cover matplotlib also.
+It will be better if you have some knowledge of scikit-learn and plotting graphs.
+I will soon cover sklearn and matplotlib also.

 ### Installing